Choosing and comparing vacuum cleaners for professional use

 Electrical power (in watts) : It generally varies between 1,800 and 2,400 watts, for an average useful power of 400 watts.

-Air flow (in dm³/s) : This reflects the vacuum cleaner's ability to direct dust into its container, thanks to the quantity of air circulating each second.
+Airflow (in dm³/s) : This reflects the vacuum cleaner's ability to direct dust to its bin, thanks to the amount of air that circulates each second.

-Vacuum (in kPa) : This corresponds to the suction speed and allows you to know the suction capacity of the device.
-The higher the vacuum, the more powerful the suction will be.
+Vacuum (in kPa) : This corresponds to the suction speed and indicates the suction power of the device.
+The higher the vacuum, the more powerful the suction.

 The ideal ratio between airflow and vacuum is around 40 dm³/s for 40 kPa.
-This ratio allows the overall suction efficiency of the vacuum cleaner to be assessed.
+This ratio allows us to assess the overall suction efficiency of the vacuum cleaner.

 What tank capacity should I choose?

-The capacity of the vacuum cleaner tank, expressed in liters, is a determining factor in the vacuum cleaner's autonomy.
-It must be selected according to the surface area to be cleaned and the frequency of use:
+The vacuum cleaner's tank capacity, expressed in liters, is a key factor in determining its operating time.
+It should be selected based on the area to be cleaned and the frequency of use:

 For occasional use or in confined spaces, a 10 to 20 litre tank may be sufficient.

-For intensive cleaning or large areas, choose a tank of 20 liters or more, to limit interruptions to empty the tank.
+For intensive cleaning or large areas, opt for a 20-litre or larger tank to limit interruptions for emptying the reservoir.

-You must also use vacuum bags that are compatible with the volume of your tank and remember to empty it regularly, otherwise the suction pressure will collapse and your motor will overheat.
+You must also plan to use vacuum bags compatible with the volume of your tank and remember to empty it regularly, otherwise the suction pressure will collapse and your motor will overheat.

 Which filtration system should I choose?

-Filtration quality plays a central role in the efficiency of suction and the purity of the air emitted by the vacuum cleaner.
-This element has taken on a significant role during the Covid pandemic as part of reducing the airborne spread of microparticles.
+The quality of filtration plays a central role in the efficiency of suction and the purity of the air expelled by the vacuum cleaner.
+This factor became particularly important during the Covid pandemic in reducing the airborne spread of microparticles.

-Disposable vacuum bags : Practical and hygienic, but require regular purchases of replacement bags.
-Some bags, such as Numatic bags, are Hepaflo-coated to limit airborne emissions.
+Disposable vacuum cleaner bags : Practical and hygienic, but requiring frequent purchases of replacement bags.
+Some bags, like Numatic bags, are Hepaflo certified to limit emissions into the air.

-Washable vacuum bags : More economical and environmentally friendly, but requiring regular maintenance.
+Washable vacuum cleaner bags : More economical and ecological, but requiring regular maintenance.
 Taski has been offering washable fabric bags for its vacuum cleaners for several years.

 HEPA filters : Essential for environments sensitive to allergies and fine dust, they ensure 99.97% filtration of 0.3 micron particles.

-The best-selling model and the benchmark for cleaning companies is the Nupro from Numatic .
-Its robustness, combined with its simplicity of design and its efficiency make it the favorite vacuum cleaner for cleaning companies or craftsmen.
+The best-selling model, and the benchmark for cleaning companies, is the Nupro from Numatic .
+Its robustness, combined with its simple design and efficiency, makes it the preferred vacuum cleaner for cleaning companies and tradespeople.
 The Nupro is also made from recycled plastic for its tank (ReFlo).
-Available with a number of different accessories and filters to meet all uses.
-An unbeatable price for a product made in the United Kingdom.
+Available with a wide range of accessories and filters to meet all needs.
+An unbeatable price for a product manufactured in the UK.